-- Use the information in our Getting in touch section on page 3 to contact us - Have this handbook with you when you talk to us and a pen and paper ready to write down any information we give you - Let us know if you've hearing problems or if you take time to get to the door.
+- Contact us.
+See Getting in touch on page 3.
+If it's an emergency, see Emergencies - what to do on page 4. - Have this handbook with you when you talk to us and a pen and paper ready to write down any information we give you. - Let us know if you've hearing problems or if you take time to get to the door when someone visits your home.